About Dennis Dames, Bahamian Webmaster, Online Publisher, Blogger, Writer and Poet

 Then there was the Hubert Ingraham and Perry Christie's Third Force that was made out of their firings from The Pindling's Cabinet in 1984.
 Last, there was the Fred Mitchell's People's Democratic Force (PDF), that was created out of Perry Christie's return to his 'vomit' in 1989- and Hubert Ingraham taking the preponderance of the force with him to the FNM that year.

-In all the foregoing political gatherings and experiences, Dennis Dames was there as well, and contributed to their good causes respectively.
+In all the foregoing political gatherings and experiences - plus many more that followed, Dennis Dames was present, and contributed to their good causes respectively.

-Now, the poet's focus is the advancement of Bahamian poetry and culture throughout the global and cyber villages of our planet.
+Now, the Webmaster, Online Publisher, Blogger, Networker, Writer and Poet's focus is the advancement of all things Bahamian on the Worldwide Web through useful links and connections; via poetry and culture throughout the global and cyber villages of our planet.
 Enjoy, enjoy, enjoy...